Davis R M Inc. Sells 32,284 Shares of U.S. Bancorp (NYSE:USB)

 U.S. Bancorp (NYSE:USB) last released its earnings results on Tuesday, January 19th.
 The financial services provider reported $0.95 earnings per share (EPS) for the quarter, hitting the consensus estimate of $0.95.
 The company had revenue of $5.75 billion for the quarter, compared to analyst estimates of $5.80 billion.
 U.S. Bancorp had a return on equity of 10.99% and a net margin of 18.68%.
 U.S. Bancorp’s quarterly revenue was up 1.5% on a year-over-year basis.
 During the same period in the prior year, the firm posted $0.90 EPS.
 Analysts anticipate that U.S. Bancorp will post 3.06 EPS for the current year.

-The firm also recently announced a quarterly dividend, which was paid on Friday, January 15th.
-Shareholders of record on Thursday, December 31st were paid a dividend of $0.42 per share.
-This represents a $1.68 annualized dividend and a yield of 3.91%.
-The ex-dividend date was Wednesday, December 30th.
-U.S. Bancorp’s payout ratio is 38.71%.
+The business also recently announced a quarterly dividend, which was paid on Friday, January 15th.
+Stockholders of record on Thursday, December 31st were issued a dividend of $0.42 per share.
+This represents a $1.68 annualized dividend and a dividend yield of 3.91%.
+The ex-dividend date of this dividend was Wednesday, December 30th.
+U.S. Bancorp’s dividend payout ratio (DPR) is currently 38.71%.

-U.S. Bancorp announced that its board has authorized a stock buyback program on Tuesday, December 22nd that permits the company to buyback $3.00 billion in outstanding shares.
-This buyback authorization permits the financial services provider to repurchase up to 4% of its stock through open market purchases.
-Stock buyback programs are usually an indication that the company’s management believes its stock is undervalued.
+U.S. Bancorp declared that its Board of Directors has approved a stock buyback program on Tuesday, December 22nd that allows the company to buyback $3.00 billion in shares.
+This buyback authorization allows the financial services provider to reacquire up to 4% of its shares through open market purchases.
+Shares buyback programs are typically an indication that the company’s management believes its shares are undervalued.

+USB has been the topic of a number of analyst reports.
+Morgan Stanley upgraded U.S. Bancorp from an “underweight” rating to an “equal weight” rating and set a $57.00 price objective on the stock in a research note on Monday, November 30th.
+Credit Suisse Group increased their price target on U.S. Bancorp from $49.00 to $50.00 and gave the company a “neutral” rating in a research note on Thursday, January 21st.
+Royal Bank of Canada increased their price target on U.S. Bancorp from $42.00 to $52.00 in a research note on Thursday, December 10th.
+Jefferies Financial Group upgraded U.S. Bancorp from a “hold” rating to a “buy” rating in a research note on Wednesday, January 13th.
+Finally, TheStreet upgraded U.S. Bancorp from a “c” rating to a “b-” rating in a research note on Thursday, October 15th.
+One equities research analyst has rated the stock with a sell rating, six have given a hold rating, thirteen have assigned a buy rating and one has assigned a strong buy rating to the company.
+U.S. Bancorp presently has an average rating of “Buy” and an average price target of $50.39.

-In other U.S. Bancorp news, insider James B. Kelligrew sold 2,868 shares of the business’s stock in a transaction dated Thursday, November 5th.
+In other news, insider James B. Kelligrew sold 2,868 shares of the stock in a transaction on Thursday, November 5th.
 The stock was sold at an average price of $40.55, for a total transaction of $116,297.40.
-Following the completion of the transaction, the insider now owns 60,933 shares of the company’s stock, valued at $2,470,833.15.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-0.23% of the stock is currently owned by insiders.
+Following the sale, the insider now directly owns 60,933 shares of the company’s stock, valued at approximately $2,470,833.15.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Corporate insiders own 0.23% of the company’s stock.

 U.S. Bancorp, a financial services holding company, provides various financial services in the United States.
 It operates in five segments: Corporate and Commercial Banking, Consumer and Business Banking, Wealth Management and Investment Services, Payment Services, and Treasury and Corporate Support.